epfl-ada/ada-2021-project-teamphilippe/README.md

     - Add all attributes of the authors (from Wikidata).
     - Exploratory visualizations for these new attributes.
 - 04.12-11.12 :
+    - Create method to extract the continents and group the Academic degree
+    - Create custom K-medioid and plot common features within clusters.
 - 11.12-17.12 : Data story, writing the final notebook.